-CVC hosts an annual Research Colloquium, with the theme Connecting Knowledge with Action.
+CVC hosts a Research Colloquium every two years, with the theme Connecting Knowledge with Action.
 We invite students, professors, and environmental professionals to join us to share and learn about the research that is being carried out in the Credit River Watershed.

 Our aim is to facilitate

 - The incorporation of findings from research in our jurisdiction into CVC’s work

 - Provide an opportunity for direct feedback from applied practitioners to researchers

 We welcome attendance from all members of our research community.
 The event is an opportunity to learn more about the watershed and what is happening in it.
 The program includes presentations from both external researchers and CVC staff, as well as opportunities for networking.

 Decisions determine destiny: Together we can create a resilient future

 Kata Bavrlic and Christine Zimmer, Credit Valley Conservation